 - Webinar: Train-the-trainer: Introduction to Finding Grants

-We also have a helpful quick guide handout, FDO definitions, and video that you can share with your users:
+We also have a helpful quick guide handout, FDO definitions, several video tutorials, AND a FDO YouTube channel that you can share with your users:

 Learn Foundation Grants to Individuals Online (GTIO)